gkhavari/philo/README.md

 ## Edge Cases
 - **Single Philosopher**: With only one philosopher, they can only pick up one fork and will inevitably die, as they cannot eat without two forks.
-- **High Number of Philosophers**: The program handles up to 200 philosophers efficiently.
+- **High Number of Philosophers**: The program handles up to approx. 200 philosophers efficiently.
 - **Minimum Times to Eat**: When specified, the simulation stops once all philosophers have eaten the required number of times.

 ## Resources